gogleva/SecretSanta/README.md

 - targetp keeps failing; solution: shorten the path!
 - exsaustive unit test of inputs/outputs
 - function and class to run targetP
+- function: M-slicer - for alternative translation start sites (could be mitochondrial?)

 TO DO: